-“In a way, we got used to hear about political persecutions, ethnic or religion motivated hatred, but attacking defenders of the environment is a trend which has been increasing recently,” Martin Skalsky of the Czech NGO Arnika explains.
-“Speaking about the issue publicly is an essential step in the effort to keep our societies open and democratic.
-It is especially important when facing serious environmental challenges,” he adds reminding that in the last year two hundreds of defenders of the environment got murdered across the globe (3), thousands were abducted, beaten or threatened.
+"In a way, we are used to hearing about political persecutions, ethnic or religious motivated hatred, but attacking defenders of the environment has been increasing recently," Martin Skalsky of the Czech NGO Arnika explains.
+“Speaking about the issue publicly is an essential step in an effort to keep our societies open and democratic.
+It is especially important when facing serious environmental challenges,” he adds, reminding that last year 200 defenders of the environment reached across the globe (3), thousands were abducted, beaten, or threatened.

-The stop-persecution.org focuses on Europe and former Soviet Union where the situation is mostly not lethal but nevertheless disturbing.
+The stop-persecution.org focuses on Europe and the former Soviet Union, where the situation is mostly not lethal, but nevertheless disturbing.
 According to Marina Dubina of Ecohome, her homeland of Belarus is considered to be the last dictatorship in Europe.
-“But there is number of countries where the citizens live under even harsher conditions,” she believes.
-“Speaking about a pollution of the environment, plundering the natural resources, corruption or enforcement of the interests of local communities is really dangerous there and we want to help those stories to be heard,” Dubina proclaims.
+"But there is a number of countries where citizens live under even harsher conditions," she believes.
+"Speaking about the pollution of the environment, plundering the natural resources, corruption, or enforcement of the interests of local communities is really dangerous there and we want to help those stories to be heard," Dubina proclaims.

 International agreement partially ignored

-All governments in the watched region except Russia have signed international Aarhus Convention “on environmental democracy” and thus obliged themselves to provide a public access to environmental information, participation in decision making, and right for independent judicial review.
+All governments in the watched region, except Russia, have signed the international Aarhus Convention "on environmental democracy," and thus, they have to provide for public access to environmental information, participation in decision-making, and right for independent judicial review.
 But the reality is often far from that.

-Instead a various forms of oppression can be witnessed in those countries.
-Blackmailing, threats, dismissal or expulsion from the job or the study, administrative and criminal prosecution, psychological pressure or even physical violence, detentions and arrests are the used methods told in already published stories.
+Various forms of oppression can be witnessed in those countries.
+Blackmailing, threats, dismissal, or expulsion from jobs or studies, administrative and criminal prosecution, psychological pressure or even physical violence, detentions and arrests.

-Like when the mayor of Ukrainian village Yasnozirya gets been beaten up in his office, or the special police units physically attacks the protesting residents of Kruscica, Bosnia-Herzegovina and in Belarus an anti-nuclear activists gets restrained and imprisoned multiple times.
-Those are just the first three cases already delivered and published.
+The mayor of the Ukrainian village Yasnozirya gets beaten up in his office, the special police units physically attack the protesters of Kruscica, an anti-nuclear activist gets restrained and imprisoned multiple times in Bosnia-Herzegovina and in Belarus.
+These are the first three cases already delivered and published.

-From now on everyone can submit information on their case through the on-line form.
-The more details the whistle-blowers will provide the better.
-All given information will of course be absolutely secret and may be published also anonymously.
-“The privacy protection of all victims as well as of every whistle-blower is our priority,” Skalsky ensures.
+From now on, everyone can submit information on their case through the online form.
+The more details whistle-blowers provide, the better.
+All given information will be absolutely secret, and may be published anonymously.
+"The privacy protection of all victims and every whistle-blower is our priority," Skalsky ensures.

 Photos: available on the website.